 Exchange-traded notes (ETNs) are unsecured, unsubordinated debt securities that are issued by an underwriting bank.
 ETNs are typically designed to provide investors with the return of a specific market benchmark.
 ETNs are not equities, funds, or futures, but do trade on exchanges like stocks and ETFs.
 Unlike ETFs, ETNs do not own any of the underlying assets of the indices or benchmarks they are designed to track.

 The date investors buying the stock will no longer receive the dividend.
-Because stock trades take three days to clear, the ex-dividend date usually falls two days prior to the record date.
+Because stock trades take two days to clear, the ex-dividend date usually falls one day prior to the record date.
 Investors that want to receive the dividend therefore need to purchase the stock prior to the ex-dividend date in order to receive the dividend.

 A type of option contract that is non-standard as compared to American-Style and European-Style options.
 Due to their complexity and customization, Exotic Options often trade over-the-counter (OTC).